MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 ## Install full-text search on the database (on-premises only)

-For full-text search to work in Business Central on-premises, it must be installed on the SQL Server instance.
+To support optimized text search in Business Central on-premises, the SQL Server instance must include the full-text search feature.

 [!INCLUDE[upgrade-install-full-text-serach-sql](includes/upgrade-install-full-text-search-sql.md)]